 2. Focus On Your Audience, So They’ve Got Your Back

-Your customers are the ones who will determine the longevity and success of your business, so bear in mind how important they are at all times.
-The free communication tools you can access through social media are excellent ways to gauge what your patrons feel about using your business.
-You should engage them as much as possible by asking standard questions through your Twitter account or email monthly or every couple of months.
+Your customers are the ones who will determine the longevity and success of your business.
+Access through social media is an excellent way to gauge what your patrons feel about using your business.
+Engage as much as possible by asking standard questions through your Twitter account or email every few months.

-Listen to their feedback and run with it; shoppers are savvy and will notice the changes you’ve implemented to iron out your company’s creases.
+Listen to their feedback; shoppers are savvy and will notice your implemented changes.

 If your customers become your brand’s biggest fans, they’ll become your loudest marketing tool, ensuring you’re on the path to giving those bigger businesses a run for their money.
 You’ll need to be present and contactable so that engaging and communicating with those that matter is straightforward.